Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 31- Bronze Plaque Bird Feeder Plans

 People are given plaques throughout their lifetime to commemorate some type of milestone or achievement.
 While the plaque is valuable to the person for which it was created, it often means nothing to other people after the person dies.
-Those plaques can live on in someone’s memory when they are given new life as a homemade bird feeder with this unique idea.
+Those plaques can live on in someone’s memory when they are given new life as a homemade bird feeder with this unique idea by instructables.

 Bronze Plaque Bird Feeder Plans